Chest Wall Tumors

 • Biopsy

-Patients with chest wall tumors require chest x-ray, CT, MRI, and sometimes positron emission tomography (PET)–CT to determine the original site and extent of the tumor and whether it is a primary chest wall tumor or a metastasis.
+Patients with chest wall tumors require chest radiography, CT, MRI, and sometimes positron emission tomography (PET)–CT to determine the original site and extent of the tumor and whether it is a primary chest wall tumor or a metastasis.

 Biopsy and histologic evaluation confirm the diagnosis.